The scenery_builder

 .poly

-docker run -v <local input path>:/usr/src/app/models -v <local output path>:/usr/src/app/output -it scenery_builder:latest <optional arguments>
+docker run -v <local input path>:/usr/src/app/models -v <local output path>:/usr/src/app/output scenery_builder:latest

 An example model for a building is available here.
 After transforming the floorplan model into its composable representation, generate the artefacts by passing the folder with the JSON-LD models as inputs:

-floorplan generate -i hospital/json-ld --output-path hospital/gen
+floorplan generate -i hospital/json-ld -o hospital/gen

 That should generate the following files: